Holomorphic curves in exploded manifolds: Compactness: Estimates

-Note that the change in the average of $h$ is determined by the integral of $\dbar h$, which we can bound using estimate \ref{dbar h estimate}.
-The change in this average can then be absorbed into the last term of the above inequality.
+Note that the change in the average of $h$ is determined by the integral of $\dbar h$, which we can bound using estimate (\ref{dbar h estimate}).
+At the cost of increasing the constant $c$ in the inequality above, each term in absolute values above may therefore be replaced with the maximum difference between $h$ and its average at $t_{0}$, $t_{0}-l$ and $t_{0}+l$ respectively.
 Define the variation of $h$ for a particular $t$ as follows:

 We then have the following estimate (with a new constant $c$):